nazishsafdar39/nazishsafdar39/README.md

 Hi there 👋

-I am a second year Aritficial Intelligence student at the German University of Technology in Oman
+I am a second year Artificial Intelligence student at the German University of Technology in Oman

-Interests: Web Development and Competitive Programing
+Interests: Web Development and Competitive Programming